What is a Guardianship?

 - Individuals who become disabled due to advanced age or dementia; and

 - Individuals who were born disabled, who have turned 18, and whose parents can no longer legally make medical decisions for their child because he/she has attained the age of legal adulthood.

 What is the Procedure for Guardianship?

 An individual or agency (often a family member or a nursing home) petitions the court to have a guardian appointed for an individual.
 The Alleged Incapacitated Person must be personally served with the Petition, the Notice of Petition and a copy of the Order Appointing a Guardian ad Litem.

 What is a Guardian ad Litem?

-A Guardian ad Litem (friend in litigation) is an independent investigator (frequently an attorney or a social worker) who is charged with investigating the circumstances, obtaining a medical report, interviewing the alleged incapacitated person, his/her family and caretakers, and making a recommendation to the court.
-The Guardian ad Litem is charged with determining the following:
+A Guardian ad Litem is an independent investigator (frequently an attorney or a social worker) who is responsible for investigating the circumstances, obtaining a medical report, interviewing the alleged incapacitated person, his/her family and caretakers, and making a recommendation to the court.
+The Guardian ad Litem’s efforts help the court determine the following:

 - Is the person incapacitated?
 Unless the individual is a minor, the finding must be documented by a current medical report.

 - Is there a less restrictive alternative, and if so what?

 - If the person does need a guardian, who should be appointed as guardian?